macchiato-framework/macchiato-async/README.md

 - Tests would be nice
 - More documentation
+- Decide on development process.
+I'll probably follow something like Gitlab-flow..

 # License

 Copyright © 2016 Numergent Limited.
 Distributed under the MIT License.